Renji-XD/texthooker-ui/README.md

 An online version of the page can be accessed [here](https://renji-xd.github.io/texthooker-ui/).

-An offline version of the page can be downloaded from the [docs](https://raw.githubusercontent.com/Renji-XD/texthooker-ui/main/docs/index.html) folder or build locally by your own.
+An offline version of the page can be downloaded from the [docs](https://github.com/Renji-XD/texthooker-ui/tree/main/docs) folder (make sure to also download the assets folder and content in case you want to use some of the custom online fonts) or build locally by your own.

 ## Building